Alcove ideas – 30 ways to make the most of this awkward space and turn it into an elevated, show-stopping feature

 Make a feature of simple floating shelves by painting the walls behind in tonal shades.
 Take colours from the same family, starting with the darkest tone at the bottom and going lighter as you go upwards, to give an ombre effect.
 Soft shades of green, create a calm, tranquil feel, with a display of house plant ideas, greenery and ceramics in similar tones.

 Put a narrow dining room alcove to good use by slotting in a set of slimline shelves.
 Use short lengths of kitchen worktop or scaffolding planks, resting on simple wooden brackets fixed to the wall.
-Slot in a trolley underneath and fill shelves with tableware, serving kit and condiments to save a trek to the kitchen each time you need something.

 Ease the pressure on wardrobe space by making use of alcoves for an extra bedroom storage idea.
-Use a couple of Ikea Platsa freestanding cabinets (minus the feet) and repurpose as wall-hung storage - use hidden fixings inside to secure them to the walls.
+Use a couple of IKEA PLATSA freestanding cabinets (minus the feet) and repurpose as wall-hung storage - use hidden fixings inside to secure them to the walls.
 Kit out the interior, depending on what you want to store - add shelves for folded items or a short clothes rail to hang shirts and blouses.

-Boxed-in pipework can leave awkward nooks for small bathroom ideas.
-Turn unused areas into a storage opportunity by adding narrow shelving and using the space to store soaps and toiletries.
+To make it work even harder, add narrow shelving above to use the space to store soaps and toiletries.
 Paint shelves to match panelling or woodwork to give a bespoke, fully-fitted look.

-17. Create an entertainment unit
+23. Use as an entertainment unit

 If you have a deep recess in your alcove, why not make the most of it by using it to house your TV and do away with a traditional entertainment unit?
 Just ensure the bottom shelf has enough height/width to accommodate your existing set, or consider investing in a new one that does.
 Or if you're looking for a ways to hide a tv you could add doors to conceal the TV, painting the doors the same colour as the surrounding alcove colour.